The Forum at Philippi ©V. Gilbert and Arlisle F. Beers (Visual Bible Alive)

-Paul’s letter to the Philippians differs to his other letters in that Paul specifically includes the overseers (episkopoi) and ministers or deacons (diakonoi) in his opening greeting.
-Instead of the traditional English translation of “overseers and deacons”, FF Bruce (1981) translates this phrase in Philippians 1:1 as “chief pastors and other ministers” which may more faithfully convey the meaning of these roles.
-It is possible that Euodia, Syntyche, and possibly Clement who is mentioned with them, were the overseers or chief pastors of house churches at Philippi.
-In the first century, independently wealthy women, as well as men, who hosted a church in their own home functioned as pastors and overseers (episkopoi).
-Or perhaps Euodia and Syntyche, like other first century Christian women, were ministers and deacons (diakonoi).
+Paul’s letter to the Philippians differs to his other letters in that he specifically includes the supervisors/overseers (episkopoi) and ministers/deacons (diakonoi) in his opening greeting.
+Instead of the more usual English translation of “overseers and deacons”, FF Bruce (1981) translates this phrase in Philippians 1:1 as “chief pastors and other ministers” which more helpfully conveys the meaning of these ministry roles to modern readers.
+It is possible that Euodia, Syntyche, and Clement who is mentioned with them, were the supervisors or chief pastors of house churches at Philippi.
+In the first century, independently wealthy women, as well as men, who hosted a church in their own home functioned as pastors and supervisors (episkopoi).
+Or perhaps Euodia and Syntyche, like Phoebe, were ministers/deacons (diakonoi).

 In Philippians 4:2, Paul urged Euodia and he urged Syntyche to, literally, “think the same thing”.
 That Paul addressed Euodia and Syntyche personally and individually, reinforces the idea that these women were influential members of the Philippian church and possibly were its leaders.
 (The NRSV translates the Greek faithfully showing that Paul addresses the women individually.)

 Were Euodia and Syntyche quarreling?

 A common assumption is that the women were quarreling, and many English translations of Philippians 4:2 perpetuate this assumption.
 Paul, however, does not explicitly state that Euodia and Syntyche were quarreling.
-Rather, he urged each of them (literally) “to think the same thing in the Lord”.
+Rather, he urged each of them, literally, “to think the same thing in the Lord”.
 “Think” (phroneō) is a key word in the letter to the Philippians.
-In the preceding verses in Philippians, Paul had been encouraging mature people to have the same thinking as himself, that of reaching out for the goal spiritual perfection (Phil.
+In preceding verses, Paul had been encouraging mature people to have the same thinking as himself, that of reaching out for the goal spiritual perfection (Phil.
 3:14-15).
-It could be that Paul is carrying on this thought and, using almost identical language (in the Greek), is saying, “I encourage Euodia and I encourage Syntyche to have the same thinking in the Lord”, that of aspiring to spiritual maturity and perfection (Phil.
+It could be that Paul is carrying on this thought and, using almost identical language (in the Greek), is saying, “I encourage/urge Euodia and I encourage/urge Syntyche to have the same thinking in the Lord”, that of aspiring to spiritual maturity and perfection (Phil.
 4:2).